 The Econo-Cut's clutch/brake has been designed to give a long operating life with minimum maintenance.
-As the clutch/brake self-adjusts, there is no regular maintenance requirement.
+As the clutch/brake is self-adjusting, there is no regular maintenance requirement.

-However, the clutch will eventually wear.
+However, the clutch plate will eventually wear.
 This wear will probably become apparent due to a decline in clutch/brake accuracy.
 However, before you take any steps regarding the clutch/brake, check that you have not changed any other factor which might effect cut length accuracy: